mongodb/docs-realm/source/includes/api-details/csharp/model-data/object-models-define-sdk-object-model-description.rst

 :dotnet-sdk:`AsymmetricObject <reference/Realms.AsymmetricObject.html>`
 base classes.
 This approach to SDK model definition is still supported, but does not include new features such as the :ref:`nullability annotations
-<sdks-required-optional-property>`.
+<sdks-optional-property-types>`.
 These base classes will be
 deprecated in a future SDK release.
 You should use the interfaces for any new classes that you write and should consider migrating your existing classes.